The Nontrivial Vacuum Structure of an Extended $t\bar{t}$ BEH (Higgs) Bound State: Summary

 Much can be done to explore this theory further, including the bilocal formalism itself.
-For a more complete theory, we note that the $b_R$ quark also participates in topcolor in an anomaly-free scheme, {\em e.g.}, see \cite{Topcolor}, and this should be adapted to the present dynamics.
+For a more complete theory, we note that the $b_R$ quark also participates in topcolor in an anomaly-free scheme, {\em e.g.}, see \cite{Topcolor}, and this should be adopted into the present dynamics.
 An additional $Z^{0}{'}$ interaction can be introduced that makes the $\bar{b}b$ channel sub-critical, hence non-binding.
-Light fermion masses are presumably then generated in analogy to extended technicolor models \cite{Technicolor}.
-So far, we have relied upon the intuition of the 1990's topcolor scheme, but a more complete natural top condensation theory, including the light particle masses and mixing angles, could be readily formulated.